What the election result means for accountants, MTD and regulation

 The idea is to have everyone submit quarterly updates of their self-employment and property income in addition to an annual submission of all other income.
 The new and more transparent system is designed to affect VAT-registered businesses and individuals who bring in more than £30,000 annually from self-employment and/or property income.

-VAT-registered businesses now have to use approved software and file digitally.
+VAT-registered businesses now have to use recognised software and file digitally.
 After some delay, Making Tax Digital for Income Tax Self-Assessment (MTD for ITSA) is expected in 2026.
 There is a pilot for MTD for ITSA, which began on 22 April this year.

 What happens to MTD under Labour?